smiletrl/golang_gc/README.md

 These examples could serve as a general reference for understanding golang gc phenomena.
 Different scenarios need explicit analysis to debug the performance related with golang gc though.

-Each example has a short description inside its own directory. `example1` is suggested to be the first one to check, as it describes basic garbagae collection process.
+Each example has a short description inside its own directory. `cmd/example1` is suggested to be the first one to check, as it describes basic garbage collection process.

-Result of this repository is based on go version: go version go1.15.8 darwin/amd64
+Result of this repository is based on go version: `go version go1.15.8 darwin/amd64`

 File redis.pdf was downloaded from [redislabs](https://redislabs.com/).
 Here it works for a file sample.